Alejogb1/job-board/blog-data/how-do-i-retrieve-the-volume-id-of-a-terminated-ebs-volume.md

 id: "how-do-i-retrieve-the-volume-id-of-a-terminated-ebs-volume"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It’s a question that’s come up more than once in my career, especially during incident response and infrastructure audits.
 Dealing with the aftermath of terminated resources can be a bit tricky, but fortunately, the aws ecosystem provides the mechanisms, albeit often a little less obvious than we might like.
-You're asking about retrieving the volume id of a *terminated* ebs volume, and the key thing to understand is that once an ebs volume is completely terminated, it's no longer an active resource, and its volume id isn’t readily available through typical describe calls.
+You're asking about retrieving the volume id of a _terminated_ ebs volume, and the key thing to understand is that once an ebs volume is completely terminated, it's no longer an active resource, and its volume id isn’t readily available through typical describe calls.

 My experience comes from those hairy days working with a microservices architecture where we had frequent turnover of instances and, occasionally, some unfortunate accidental deletions.
 In one such instance, an automation script had an oversight, and we inadvertently terminated a bunch of instances, along with their associated ebs volumes. we needed to piece together what was lost, and the standard describe calls were no help. what we ended up relying on was the trail left by cloudtrail and, to some degree, the snapshot system.

 Here’s the breakdown of how we typically go about this, and what the different approaches look like.

 First off, cloudtrail logging is your primary source for this information.
-If configured correctly (and it absolutely should be for audit purposes), cloudtrail captures every api call made to your aws account, including the termination of ebs volumes. the ‘deletevolume’ event will include the volume id in its details. this is generally the fastest and most reliable method provided cloudtrail logging was enabled *before* the deletion.
+If configured correctly (and it absolutely should be for audit purposes), cloudtrail captures every api call made to your aws account, including the termination of ebs volumes. the ‘deletevolume’ event will include the volume id in its details. this is generally the fastest and most reliable method provided cloudtrail logging was enabled _before_ the deletion.

 ```python
 import boto3